maldoinc/wireup/docs/pages/integrations/aiohttp/index.md

 ### Inject AIOHTTP request

 A key feature of the integration is to expose `web.Request` in Wireup.
-To allow injecting it in your services you must add `wireup.integration.aiohttp` module to your service modules when creating a container.
+To inject it in your services you must add `wireup.integration.aiohttp` module to your service modules when creating a container.

 ### Accessing the Container